somin48/4413pj/README.md

   ADMIN_EMAIL=admin@admin.com
   ADMIN_PW=pwadminpw
   ```
-  Replace the placeholders with your actual values, such as the MongoDB URI, Cloudinary credentials, JWT secret, and admin credentials.
+  Replace the placeholders with your actual values, such as the MongoDB URI, Cloudinary credentials, JWT secret, and admin credentials. **JWT_SECRET** can be any string that you select.
 - Start the backend server:
   ```
   npm run server